zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ###  <a name="1"></a>1 cloud_recording_error

-`eventType` 1 indicates that an error occurs during the recording. `details` contains the following fields:
+`eventType` 1 indicates that an error occurs during the recording. `details` includes the following fields:

 - `msgName`: String.
 The name of the message, `"cloud_recording_error"`.
 - `module`: Number.
 The module in which the error occurs.